raymondbrink/raymondbrink/README.md

 ### Hi there, I'm Raymond Brink 👋

+My focus is and has always been on developer productivity and code quality.
+In my quest for better code, the open source community has given me so much over the past decade, I decided it was time to give something back.

+Since I find them very practicle and I recently ported them to .NET 6 and Entity Framework Core 6, I felt it was the right time to share my [Clean Architecture libraries](https://github.com/raymondbrink/CleanArchitecture) with the rest of the world.
+These libraries try to simplify the implementation of Clean Architecture patterns and practices for new .NET projects.
+These libraries have already been under active development for a few years and applied in real life production applications many times.

+Please check them out and feel free to share your thoughts and ideas by contacting me or submitting a pull request.
+If you like any of my projects, please let me know too!

+Happy coding :-)

 <!--
 **raymondbrink/raymondbrink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.